 I don’t have time to puzzle it all out right now, but I guess I just found it striking somehow that this sort of simple duplication technology has been around as long as it has.
 This sort of simple “desktop publishing” certainly was an important part of my own education and my own study as a writer; perhaps there’s something worth exploring here a bit more?
 Hmmmm….

-One thought on “Edison's "Multi-media" Inventions”
+One Reply to “Edison's "Multi-media" Inventions”